Simplifying Home Theater Receivers

 That means that instead of simply connecting your gear and sitting back and enjoying it, most AV receivers need to be told where everything is and what inputs to use for each piece of gear you want to watch and/or listen to.
 It’s all rather boring, and it’s the one unfortunate thing that we lament about these otherwise impressive devices and technologies.
 AV receivers don’t need more features, they need easier integration.
 Plain and simple.

-And so, after connecting all your gear, you need to (as an example) make sure that when you select “HDMI 2” on the remote you get the Xbox One, and that you get it via HDMI and that you are indeed want it to operate in Direct Mode.
+And so, after connecting all your gear, you need to (as an example) make sure that when you select “HDMI 2” on the remote you get the Xbox One, and that you get it via HDMI, and that you indeed want it to operate in Direct Mode.

 Setup Your Connected System

 One area where AV receivers get it right (mostly) is in the area of automated setup.
 Most receivers (even the entry level models, it seems) now come with a microphone that, when placed in the listening position, lets you press a button to take measurements of the room and speakers.
 Most of these systems do a decent job of setting the correct speaker levels, however they often have unexpected results in the area of both Room EQ and when setting crossovers.
 That means that, even though they bothered to set up and program a system to measure the room and speakers and set levels and do the hard work of evaluation—they neglected to make it smart enough to know that if your speaker can’t play down to 20Hz then it should probably be set to “Small”.